meariba123/ADRs/week4.md

 **Status:** Accepted

 **Context:**
-The backend needed to handle authentication, routing, and database operations efficiently.
-I compared Flask, Django, and Node.js.
+The backend needed to support authentication, routing, and database operations efficiently.
+I evaluated Flask, Django, and Node.js.

 **Decision:**
-I selected Flask, as it is lightweight, simple to set up, and integrates easily with MongoDB.
-It also suits the project scale and timeline.
+Flask was selected because it is lightweight, easy to set up, and integrates smoothly with MongoDB.
+It also fits well with the project’s scale and time constraints.

-**Consequences:**
-- Ideal for rapid development.
-- Offers flexibility for future improvements.
+**Pros & Cons:**
+- Enables quick and flexible development
+- Allows greater control over routing and configuration
-- Requires manual setup for routing and access control.
+- Requires more manual setup compared to larger frameworks like Django

+---

 ## ADR 010 – Database and Collection Structure